 Alternative dispute resolution

 Prior to joining Chambers, Gita was a stagiaire at the European Commission in Brussels where she worked on legislative proposals for European Working Time law.

-Gita is committed to pro bono work and accepts cases on a pro bono basis for the Free Representation Unit and the Bar Pro Bono Unit.
+Gita is committed to pro bono work and accepts cases on a pro bono basis for the Bar Pro Bono Unit and the Chancery Bar Litigant in Person Scheme (CLIPS).

 The College of Law – Bar Vocational Course.
 Very Competent